-- The New Zealand Certificate in Cookery (Level 4), or equivalent, OR evidence of at least one year of relevant industry experience.
+- New Zealand Certificate in Cookery (Level 4) OR equivalent OR evidence of at least one year of relevant industry experience.

 - International students will be individually assessed to ensure you meet the entry requirements.
 Click here for your country's equivalent entry criteria.